 General Data Protection Regulation (GDPR)

-The GDPR is widely seen as a global gamechanger in data protection, with probably the strictest rules anywhere in the world.
+The GDPR was widely seen as a global gamechanger in data protection, with probably the strictest rules anywhere in the world.

 Why should I care?

-The GDPR will change the rules for any company that store and process data about humans – so almost any organisation.
+The GDPR changed the rules for any company that stores and processes data about humans – so almost any organisation.

 Highlights